 Value for Money conclusion risk Work undertaken Conclusion Level of savings required in medium term financial strategy We carried out audit procedures reviewing the robustness of: Our work has provided the assurance we sought and has not highlighted any significant issues to bring to your attention.
 The Council is facing continuing financial pressures from reduced funding, increased demand and changing responsibilities.
 The Council is responding to these challenges via a programme of efficiencies, service reviews and developing new ways to manage demand and deliver services, encapsulated in its 'Target Operating Model' and 'Creating a Brighter Future' programme.
-The level of savings the Council needs to achieve over the period of its medium-term financial strategy, on top of savings already achieved in recent years, represents a significant risk to the value for money conclusion.
+The level of savings the Council needs to achieve over the period of its medium-term financial strategy, on top of savings already achieved in recent years, represents a significant risk to the value for money conclusion. the medium-term financial strategy; budget monitoring reports and other finance updates; and a sample of the savings plans and underlying assumptions to their delivery.
 The table in the preceding section contains summary comments from our audit procedures to address this risk.
 The scale of financial challenges facing the Council is increasing each year.
 A robust Medium-Term Financial Strategy is in place, predicated upon the achievement of savings.
 2016/17 savings targeted of 15.737m were not achieved in full, with a carried forward impact on 2017/18 savings required of 18.338m.
 There is scope for a clearer trail and quantification of where savings are not achieved which has been addressed in the July 17 budget report.
 The Council is well aware that it needs to maintain a focus on robust underlying budget management as well as monitoring the achievement of savings and developing plans for future years' savings.